Muller-bit/Blockchain_Basics/Blockchain_Basic/notes/blockchain_basics.md

 - Nodes processes txn and get economic insentive in the form of native token and contribute to security of the network

 ### What are smart contracts

+- Write smart contract ---> Compile it--> Deploy
+- How to identify d/t contract - Each smart contract has their own unique address so that people can find them and interact with it like house address for parcel delivery.